that-kimani/that-kimani/README.md

 Greetings

-# Who dis?:
+# Welcome:
-📈A business student who likes computers.<br>💻Self-developing a background in software engineering.<br> Open to any collaboration.
+📈A business student learning how to code. <br> Enjoy

 ## 🌐 Socials: